-Due to the evolution of modern intelligence, there has been a growing need on analytical data systems in detecting and preventing crime.
-Across Canadian law enforcement agencies, intelligence-led policing has been essential in combating a complex criminal environment today.
+Due to the evolution of modern intelligence, there has been a growing need for data analysis in detecting and preventing crime.
+Across Canadian law enforcement agencies, intelligence-led policing has been essential in combating a complex criminal environment.

 The Role of a Crime Analyst

-According to the International Association of Crime Analysts (IACA), crime analysis is about interpreting data into actionable information to help law enforcement intervene on crime patterns, trends, series, hot spots, and long-term problems. [ii] They stay internal, diving deeper into data sources and uncovering valuable insights into the crimes that are being reported.
+According to the International Association of Crime Analysts (IACA), crime analysis is about interpreting data into actionable information to help law enforcement intervene on crime patterns, trends, series, hot spots and long-term problems.
+Crime analysts stay internal instead of working with the public, diving deeper into data sources and uncovering valuable insights into the crimes that are being reported.

-A crime analyst utilizes database research techniques to analytically identify, predict, and help prevent crime.
-By analyzing police data, they provide strategic, statistical and investigative support to police forces by developing ways of reducing criminal activities within specific areas.
+A crime analyst utilizes database research techniques to identify, predict and help prevent crime.
+By analyzing police and other data, they provide strategic, statistical and investigative support to police forces by developing ways of reducing criminal activities within specific areas.
 This enables police forces to identify key relationships and make faster, more accurate decisions.

 Crime Analyst Duties and Responsibilities

 Some core crime analyst job duties and responsibilities include: